s1van/ioscm/README.md

         	<traceDir>/expr/trace/WebSearch1.spc_s</traceDir>
 		</Stream>

+In the above case, ioscm will lauch an I/O stream for each trace file within /expr/trace/WebSearch1.spc_s/.
+It is required that each trace file has a same name data file inside /expr/data/ before the test starts.
+In addition, all streams will halt after 4 seconds.
 For detailed usage case, please refer to
 	``tests/TraceReplayerBatchTest.sh``

 #People#